GaloisInc/saw-script/doc/manual/manual.md

 To make these rules more concrete, consider the following examples.
 If we bind a SAWScript `Int`, we can use it as a Cryptol type variable.
-If we create a `Term` variable which internally has function type, we can apply it to an argument within a Cryptol expression, but not at the SAWScript level:
+If we create a `Term` variable that internally has function type, we can apply it to an argument within a Cryptol expression, but not at the SAWScript level: